-1. Scope
+1. SCOPE

 Safeguarding and promoting the welfare of children is everybody's responsibility.
 This policy is one of a series in the school's integrated safeguarding portfolio.

-We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
-We endeavour to provide a safe and welcoming environment where children are respected and valued.
+We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils at Burnley and endeavour to provide a safe and welcoming environment where children are respected and valued.